Hello and welcome to the podcast of the Loadseaters episode 1254 for Wednesday the 17th of September 2025.

 I would like to see murdered publicly.

-At that point, this isn't a question anymore.
+Right, at that point, this isn't a question anymore.

-It wasn't a question 20 years ago, when people were being humiliated and mocked for trying to protect their own communities.
+It wasn't a question 20 years ago when people were being humiliated and mocked for trying to protect their own communities.

 At that point, you're actually in a war.

-Whether you want to accept it, whether it's heated up to its full extent yet, you are in war when it's that divided.
+Whether you want to accept it, whether it's heated up to its full extent, yet you are in war when it's that divided.

-The other issue is to friends who are uh viewing it from a very abstract point about considerations of freedom of speech.
+The other issue is to friends who are viewing it from a very abstract point about considerations of freedom of speech.

-uh getting cancelled for literally deviating from the main narrative that they tried to impose on you.
+getting cancelled for literally deviating from the main narrative that they tried to impose on you.

-They shouldn't, they shouldn't see the they shouldn't uh drag themselves into this trap.
+They shouldn't drag themselves into this trap.

-We have Islander issue number four, only 1499.
+We have Islander issue number four, only $14.99.

 Check it out.